Costume jewelry: Retro period (1935 to 1950)

 In the Retro period, designers struggled with the art versus mass production dilemma.
 Natural materials merged with plastics.
-The retro period primarily included American-made jewelry, which had a distinctly American look.
+The retro period primarily included American-made jewelry with a distinctly American look.
 With the war in Europe, many European jewelry firms were forced to shut down.
 Many European designers emigrated to the U.S. since the economy was recovering.

 According to Schiffer, some of the characteristics of costume jewelry in the Retro period were: